daim77/SQL_project/README.md

 - difference life expectancy 1965 compered to 2015

 _weather related_
-- average daylight temperature (SR to SS)
+- average daylight temperature  !
+SR to SS
 - amount of hours with any precipitations
 - max gust wind effort during day